 However, if things turn out less than perfect, one of the surest signs of a narcissist is that they’re quick to blame other people for anything they see as bad or negative.

 If something goes wrong, it must be someone else’s fault.

 Whether it’s the fault of a whole group, such as all teachers, or an individual, such as their boss, a narcissist will always find someone else to lay the blame on.

 7. Lack of Empathy

-Narcissists are very self-involved, with little thought for how people around them might be feeling and a distinct inability to empathize with others.
+Narcissists are very self-involved and they lack empathy, with little thought for how people around them might be feeling and a distinct inability to empathize with others.

 And, if something doesn’t directly affect them then they will show no general concern, with no ability to perceive how those involved might be affected or how they are feeling.